canonical/ubuntu-pro-docs/landscape.rst

 **Pro client method**

-For customers running Landscape version 23.03 or newer and landscape-client version 23.02 or newer, please use the Pro client method to license your Landscape server.
+For customers running Landscape version 23.03 or newer, and landscape-client version 23.02 or newer on Ubuntu 24.04 LTS instances, please use the Pro client method to license your Landscape server.

 1. Ensure the Pro client is :ref:`installed and attached to your Pro token <attach>` on the system you wish to register to Landscape.
 2. Then :ref:`enable Landscape <manage-landscape>` to initiate the registration process.